dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-advanced/dotnet-application-environment.md

 ## Configuration Values

-As .NET Dapr Pluggable Components are built on ASP.NET, they can use its [standard configuration mechanisms](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and default to the same set of [pre-registered providers](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#default-application-configuration-sources).
+Since .NET pluggable components are built on ASP.NET, they can use its [standard configuration mechanisms](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and default to the same set of [pre-registered providers](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#default-application-configuration-sources).
 The `DaprPluggableComponentsApplication` exposes an `IConfigurationManager` through which it can be configured.

 ```csharp
 var app = DaprPluggableComponentsApplication.Create();